 Our November Coffee of the Month marks the return of one of our customer favorites, Flores Organic.
 This coffee has a medium body and a balanced acidity.
 It starts with chocolate sweetness in the front, and is then highlighted by Ceylon cinnamon and sugar notes in the middle.
 There is a subtle acidity toward the end that reminded us of dried cherries.
 The chocolate notes are present throughout and highlight the finish that is long and smooth.

-Roast Color: Dark
+Roast Color: Medium-Dark